 - Practice an appreciation and respect of diversity.

 Students receive a total of 300 clock hours of supervised experiences in approved early childhood education settings during Practicum I and II.
-Students are given the opportunity to observe and complete student teaching with young children in authentic learning environments.
-Students have the unique opportunity to spend their practicums in the nationally accredited and quality rated Early Childhood Education Center adjacent to the Leffel Lane Campus as well as in other quality settings throughout the service area.
-Seminars I and II provide students the opportunity to discuss their experiences and share ideas concerning curriculum planning and behavior management.
+Curriculum, instruction, and Seminar II provide students the opportunity to observe and complete student teaching with young children in authentic learning environments.
+Curriculum, instruction, and Seminar II provide students the opportunity to discuss their experiences and share ideas concerning curriculum planning and behavior management.
 All classes are web enhanced.

 The Early Childhood Education program is approved by the Ohio Department of Higher Education and meets all criteria for preparing individuals for pre-kindergarten associate licensure.
 Students who choose to obtain Pre-Kindergarten licensure must meet all guidelines listed in the Pre-Kindergarten Associate Licensure orientation packet, which is available from ECE full-time faculty.
 Additionally, candidates must pass the Ohio Assessment for Educators licensure exam in order to be awarded licensure following successful completion of all required coursework.